 Weatherford College Phlebotomy Technology seeks to train entry-level phlebotomists according to Clinical and Laboratory Standards Institute Guidelines and the Accepted Standard of Care in the Phlebotomy Profession.
-Our graduates will be medical professionals ready to serve in clinical laboratories or blood collection sites with appropriate skill levels and the theoretical and practical laboratory experience to be exemplary employees.
+Our graduates are trained to be medical professionals ready to serve in clinical laboratories or blood collection sites with appropriate skill levels and the theoretical and practical laboratory experience to be exemplary employees.
 The Program strives to maintain a student oriented learning opportunity while respecting diversity and individual dignity.
 Our didactic training aims for academic excellence.
 Laboratory experience integrates clinical skills with the latest technology.
-Graduates earn a certificate, and are prepared to challenge the American Society of Clinical Pathology Registry.
+Graduates earn a certificate, and are prepared to challenge the American Society of Clinical Pathology Registry or any other national phlebotomy registry.

 The Phlebotomy Technician Course is designed to provide students with: